Recorder of Deeds: Marriage License

 Please include a self-addressed stamped envelope.

 Applicants under the age of 18 must bring a parent or legal guardian to give consent to the marriage.
 If the parents are divorced, the custodial parent must present the divorce decree showing proof of custody, as well.
-The parent must bring a valid form of photo ID.
+The parent must bring a valid form of government issued photo ID.
 Under-age applicants must bring their birth certificate along with a valid form of photo ID and their Social Security Number; no documentation is required for the Social Security Number.

 Once the marriage license is issued, it is valid for thirty days before expiring.
 (RSMo 451.040)